statamic/docs/content/collections/docs/fields.md

 });
 ```

-Or maybe you wish to return a dynamic `shares` count on entries within your `articles` collection using 3rd party social media service:
+Or maybe you wish to return a dynamic `shares` count on entries within your `articles` collection using 3rd party social media API:

 ```php
 Statamic\Facades\Collection::computed('articles', 'shares', function ($entry, $value) {